MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-xrm-tooling-execute-actions.md

 ---
-title: "Use XRM tooling to execute actions in Dynamics 365 (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Use XRM tooling to execute actions in Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
-description: "Object of CrmServiceClient class can be used to perform create, retrieve, update and delete operations on Dynamics 365 data" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "Object of CrmServiceClient class can be used to perform create, retrieve, update and delete operations on Dynamics 365 for Customer Engagement data" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""